-1. Tax Advantages: Taxes are one of the biggest expenses for anyone – let alone a real estate investment company.
+Taxes are one of the biggest expenses for anyone – let alone a real estate investment company.
 However, there are ways to combat the loss of money in taxes with real estate.
-Rental houses, apartments, vacant land, commercial buildings, industrial, shopping centers and warehouses all offer their own variation of tax incentives.
+Rental houses, apartments, vacant land, commercial buildings, industrial, shopping centers, and warehouses all offer their own variation of tax incentives.

-4. Leverage Funds: When purchasing a property, you have the ability to do so with leverage.
+When purchasing a property, you have the ability to do so with leverage.
 It is entirely possible to purchase a $500,000 property with $100,000.
 You don’t even have to use your own money.
-Stocks, on the other hand, require 100 percent of the investment up front.
+Stocks, on the other hand, require 100 percent of the investment upfront.
 Leveraging money also allows you to initiate more than one real estate deal at a time because all of your funds aren’t tied up in one project.

 The minute you decide to take the plunge and buy stocks, you will find yourself as the partial owner of a respective company – regardless of how small your share may be.
 As the company’s earnings improve, so will your stock.
 Savvy investors may be rewarded in the form of appreciation and dividends.
 In fact, since 1945, the average large stock has returned close to 10 percent a year.
 Stocks really can serve as a long-term savings vehicle.
 That said, stocks could just as easily depreciate.
 They are by no means a sure thing.

 Stocks and bonds, while often lumped together, are fundamentally different from one another.
 Unlike stocks, bonds are not representative of a stake in a company.
 As a result, the return on a bond is fixed and does not have the opportunity to appreciate.
-Bonds function as a loan that is paid back by a company over time with interest.
+Bonds function as a loan that a company pays back over time with interest.
 This, of course, makes bonds less volatile than stocks.
 However, bonds are not liquid and do not offer the same returns as most other investments.
 While bonds are relatively safe, they do not offer impressive returns like other investment strategies.

 Typically, the safer the bond, the lower the interest rate of return.
 However, invested in carefully, real estate can rival the safety of bonds with a much higher return.
 The real advantage real estate holds over bonds is the time frame for holding the investments and the rate of return during that time.
 Bonds pay a fixed rate of interest over the life of the investment, thus purchasing power with that interest drops with inflation over time.
 Rental property, on the other hand, can generate higher rents in periods of higher inflation.